+At St. Matthew’s Btec Health and Social Care will enable pupils to apply knowledge and skills in real life scenarios to create career success and develop employability skills such as: Organisation and working to deadlines, Teamwork, communication, leadership, initiative and problem solving, ability to learn and adapt.
 The qualification recognises the value of learning skills, knowledge and vocational attributes to complement GCSEs.
 The qualification will broaden the learner’s experience and understanding of the varied progression options available to them.

 This qualification builds on and uses the knowledge and skills you are learning in your GCSEs, such as English.
 It will complement the more theoretical aspects covered by GCSE Biology by allowing you to apply your knowledge and skills practically in a vocational context.

 Study of the qualification as part of Key Stage 4 learning will help learners to make more informed choices for further learning either generally or in this sector.
 The choices that a learner can make post-16 will depend on their overall level of attainment and their performance in the qualification.

-• Study at Level 2 post-16 in a range of technical routes designed to lead to work, to progression to employment, apprenticeships or to further study at Level 3.
-For these learners, the attitudes and the reflective Healand communication skills covered in the qualification will help them achieve
+• Study at Level 2 post-16 in a range of technical routes designed to lead to progression to employment, apprenticeships or to further study at Level 3.
+For these learners, the attitudes and the reflective and communication skills covered in the qualification will help them achieve

 Some learners may wish to build on an interest in human growth and development but take it in a different direction (at either Level 2 or Level 3) by studying for qualifications in Early Years education.